Free Lease Default Letter Template (Notice of Rent Default)

 • An act of insolvency

 A lousy tenant situation can be a costly problem and can lead to eviction.
-Knowing what to do as a landlord or as a tenant when issuing or issued with a lease default notice is essential and can be very useful and profitable to both parties involved.
+Knowing what to do as a landlord or as a tenant when issuing or being issued with a lease default notice is essential and can be very useful and profitable to both parties involved.

-Here Are Some Key Points To Remember:
+Here are some Key Points To Remember

-• Make sure the tenant is in default: In as much as it may seem like a pretty straight forward issue, it is vital to ensure that a tenant is in default before taking any extreme measures against them.
+• Make sure the tenant is in default: As much as it may seem like a pretty straightforward issue, it is vital to ensure that a tenant is in default before taking any extreme measures against them.
 It is essential to go through the signed lease to check on the provisions set by the lease in the event of default by the tenant.
-For instance, the lease may provide that the tenant be allowed to correct the breach within a specified period before taking further actions against them.

 • Be open to any form of resolution: Disputes are often tricky, risky, and expensive for both parties.
 The landlord and property managers must, therefore, be prepared for informal resolution whenever it is a viable option.